KevinChhun/CustomCraftCapstone/README.md

     <main class="container">
       <section id="intro" class="card section">
         <h2>1.
 Project Title & Introduction</h2>
-        <p><strong>CustomCraft</strong> is a mobile-first commissioning platform for handmade goods.
-It organizes commission requests, supports secure payments, lets artists publish portfolios, and provides a step-by-step workflow for custom orders.</p>
+        <p><strong>CustomCraft</strong> is an application made for Android that allows users to search for artists and be able to commission them for custom made items.
+Artists can use this app to be commissioned and earn money.
+This app provides a platform for customers to connect with artists or artisans for the purpose of purchasing custom commissioned arts and crafts. .</p>
-        <p>We implemented a full end-to-end prototype (mobile client + cloud backend) to demonstrate usability and technical feasibility.</p>
+        <p>This project focuses on empowering users to bring their creative ideas to life by connecting them with artists who craft custom-made items.
+CustomCraft demonstrates a full end-to-end solution, combining a mobile app and cloud-based backend to handle commission requests, artist profiles, messaging, and project management in a seamless and scalable way. </p>
       </section>

       <section id="background" class="card section">